ory/docs/docs/oathkeeper/api-access-rules.md

 }
 ```

-#### `keto_warden`
+#### `keto_engine_acp_ory`

-This authorizer uses the ORY Keto Warden API to perform sophisticated access control with access control policies.
+This authorizer uses the ORY Keto API to perform access control using ORY-flavored Access Control Policies.
 Please familiarize yourself with the ORY Keto project before you set up this authorizer.

-To configure this authorizer, you must set the environment variable `AUTHORIZER_KETO_WARDEN_KETO_URL` to ORY Keto's URL,
+To configure this authorizer, you must set the environment variable `AUTHORIZER_KETO_URL` to ORY Keto's URL,
-for example `AUTHORIZER_KETO_WARDEN_KETO_URL=http://keto/`. **If this environment variable is not set, then this authorizer
+for example `AUTHORIZER_KETO_URL=http://keto/`. **If this environment variable is not set, then this authorizer
 will be disabled.**

-This authorizer has three configuration options, `required_action`, `required_resource` and `subject`:
+This authorizer has four configuration options, `required_action`, `required_resource`, `subject`, and `flavor`:

 ```
 "authorizer": {
-    "handler": "keto_warden",
+    "handler": "keto_engine_acp_ory",
     "config": {
         "required_action": "...",
         "required_resource": "...",
+        "subject": "...",
-        "subject": "..."
+        "flavor": "..."
     }
 }
 ```

-These configuration options support variable expansion.
+All configuration options except `flavor` support variable expansion.
 Let's say you have the following match configuration:

 ```
 "match": {